-With Nowhere To Drink, The Men Improvised Public Beer Gardens
+With Nowhere To Drink, Public Beer Gardens Were Improvised

 Canadians haven’t been exempt from the volatile combination of restive military personnel and alcohol.
-What I described in Brisbane in 1940 was more than matched in Halifax, Nova Scotia when German defeat was announced on May 7, 1945.
-A two-day riot ensued in Halifax in which the Canadian Navy played a prominent role but members of all other services, and many civilians, were represented.
+The military fracas in Brisbane,1940 was more than matched in Halifax, Nova Scotia after the German defeat was announced on May 7, 1945.
+A two-day riot ensued in Halifax in which the Canadian Navy played a prominent role but members of the other services, as well as many civilians, were also represented.

-Many were injured, frequently by falling into shattered plate glass, and three died, two from alcohol poisoning and one, a naval officer, under circumstances never fully learned (or revealed).
+Many people were injured, often by falls into shattered glass.
+Three died, two from alcohol poisoning and one, a naval officer, under circumstances never fully understood.
 The city was looted and numerous fires were started, some by arson.

-A key part of the events was raiding city liquor stores and the Alexander Keith’s brewery on Lower Water Street.
-As in Brisbane, news accounts reflected shock at the breakdown of civil order and military discipline.
+A catalytic event was the raiding of city liquor stores and Alexander Keith’s brewery on Lower Water Street.
+As in Brisbane, official news accounts reflected shock at the breakdown of civil order and discipline.

-The incident, often referred to as the celebration Halifax would prefer to forget, has been discussed many times, in books, magazines, television, and more recently in blogs.
-This two-part article by Bob Gordon of Esprit de Corps magazine gives a succinct overview of events and offers a plausible reading of the immediate cause: letting many thousands of personnel into a city without entertainment facilities and not arresting the first miscreants.
+The incident, often considered as the celebration Halifax would prefer to forget, has been discussed many times, in books, magazines, television, and in blogs.
+This two-part article by Bob Gordon of Esprit de Corps magazine gives a succinct overview and suggests a plausible, immediate cause: letting thousands of personnel into the city without entertainment facilities and not arresting the first miscreants.

-This blog piece by George Burden is another excellent survey, and offers more of a psychological interpretation, basically how extreme circumstances can lead to a dissolution of normal reflexes and habits.
+This blog piece by George Burden is another excellent survey, and offers more of a psychological interpretation, basically how extreme circumstances can lead to abandonment of normal reflexes and habits.

 Today, Canada projects an image of amiability and near-pacifism.
 We did participate in the war against terrorism in Afghanistan and until recently had jets bombing ISIS in Syria.
-Most military efforts in recent decades have been in the peacekeeping style pioneered by Lester B. Pearson, the former Liberal Prime Minister and diplomat.
+But most military efforts in recent decades have been in the peacekeeping mode pioneered by Lester B. Pearson, the former Liberal Prime Minister and diplomat.
 Canadians did this work in Suez, Cyprus, Bosnia, and elsewhere.

-In the mid-40s though, Canada was a significant part of the Allied armies.
-Its navy in particular was one of the biggest in the world.
-Despite the Conscription Crisis and the reluctance of Quebec fully to join the war effort, Canada played an exemplary role in the fighting.
-It participated fully in the Italian campaign, Normandy invasion, and liberation of The Netherlands.
+In the mid-1940s though, Canada formed a significant part of Allied armies.
+Its navy in particular was among the biggest in the world.
+Despite the Conscription Crisis and the reluctance of Quebec fully to join the war effort, Canada played a significant role in the fighting.
+It participated fully, for example, in the Italian campaign, Normandy invasion, and liberation of The Netherlands.

 The development of war-like habits cannot be turned off and on like a spigot.
 Halifax in particular was a focal point of Canada’s participation in the Battle of the Atlantic.
-The city saw plenty of travail, any city does which is involved in a major war effort, but Halifax was the receiving point for the damaged ships and men who came back from the sinkings.
+The city saw plenty of travail, any city does involved in a major war effort, but Halifax was the first receiving point for the damaged ships and wounded men who came back from the sinkings.

-In a situation like that, normal sensitivities and courtesies are blunted and given the right conditions, people will act more like soldiers do professionally.
+In a situation like that, normal sensitivities and courtesies are blunted and even outside the war theatre proper people will act more like soldiers do.
 That said, as bad as it was, there was only one death and the injured were mostly a result of their own haplessness.

 The role of alcohol and specifically beer was a huge part of what happened.
-Why did the men feel emboldened to loot and steal cases of beer (thousands) from Keith’s brewery and break into Nova Scotia Liquor Commission stores?
+Why did the men feel emboldened to loot and steal thousands of cases of beer from Keith’s brewery and break into Nova Scotia Liquor Commission stores?

 First, there were no bars in Halifax then, no taverns.
-There were restaurants, but they closed so operators and staff could enjoy the V-E celebrations (not that the city had planned very much, there were some fireworks and parades organized).
-Movie theatres were closed.
-All liquor stores were shut for the two days, a Monday and Tuesday, over which the V-E was celebrated.
+There were restaurants, but they had closed so operators and staff could enjoy V-E celebrations – not that the city had planned had very much, some fireworks and a few parades.
+Movie theatres were shut.
+Liquor stores were shut for the two days, a Monday and Tuesday, over which the V-E was celebrated.